 Was the survey part of a larger campaign to work with the community?

 Yes!
 The survey was part of Phase 1 of 3 of community engagement.
-We are focused on understanding your needs and expectations.
+In Phase 1, we were focused on understanding your needs and expectations.
 That knowledge will help Council set a direction for future curbside options.